| Barry MacDonnell's

 Alternative: If you choose (e.g.) to Publish to PDF or "print" directly (via File, Print) to a virtual PDF printer driver the fill should extend to the edges of the PDF document page (on screen) since the PDF program is not a physical printer and should not have the same mechanical or electronic restrictions with respect to the "printing" area.

-◦ Unfortunately, using Publish to PDF or printing directly to an alternative PDF printer to allow the background to "bleed" to the actual edges of the document (on screen) might not work for all page setup sizes (i.e., page definitions) or with some system configuations.
+◦ Unfortunately, simply using WordPerfect's Publish to PDF or printing directly to some alternative (virtual) PDF printers to allow the background to "bleed" to the actual edges of the document (on screen) might not work for all page setup sizes (i.e., page definitions) or with some system configuations.
 You can simply try it and see if it works for you.
+However...

 • To make it easy to use, you can assign this macro to a menu, toolbar, or keystroke shortcut: http://wptoolbox.com/tips/EasyPlay.html.
 You can also turn off the display of the macro's menu with a setting in the User Modification Area; this might be useful if you always use the same watermark, border spacing, etc., and prefer to use the macro without seeing a menu.